dentarg/auth0-blog/_posts/2018-02-21-using-python-flask-and-angular-to-build-modern-apps-part-1.markdown

 ### Consuming Flask Endpoints with Angular

-After that, the first thing you will do is to create a file called `env.ts` inside the `./frontend/src/app` directory with the following code:
+After creating your Angular app, the next thing you will need is to create a file called `env.ts` inside the `./frontend/src/app` directory with the following code:

 ```typescript
 export const API_URL = 'http://localhost:5000';